tohuw/qalal/README.md

 In the interest of enhancing customization, I've added support for a few new settings for pelicanconf.py:

-ARTICLES_RECENT\_SHOW
-:    Set to true to display the recent articles list.

 ARTICLES_RECENT\_TITLE
 :    Provide an optional title to the recent articles list.

-ARTICLE_SHOW\_MODDATE
+ARTICLES_SHOW\_RECENT
+:    Set to true to display the recent articles list.

+ARTICLE_SHOW\_DATE
-:    Set to false to hide the modified date on articles.
+:    Set to false to hide the date on articles.

-ARTICLE_SHOW\_SHARE
+ARTICLE_SHOW\_EDITINFO
-:    Set to true to show sharing links on articles.
+:   Set to false to hide the modified date and reason on articles.

-PAGE_SHOW\_MODDATE
+PAGE_SHOW\_EDITINFO
-:    Set to false to hide the modified date on pages.
+:    Set to false to hide the modified date and reason on pages.

+CUSTOM_AUTHOR\_URL
+:   Provide an alternative URL to link the default author's name to.

 LINKS_TITLE
 :    Provide an optional title to the Links/Blogroll section.